Midge: Examples

-The Ceratopogonidae (biting midges) include serious blood-sucking pests, feeding both on humans and other mammals.
-Some of them spread the livestock diseases known as blue tongue and African horse sickness - other species though, are at least partly nectar feeders, and some even suck insect bodily fluids.
+The Ceratopogonidae (biting midges) include serious blood-sucking pests, feeding on humans and other mammals.
+Some of them spread diseases that plague livestock, such as blue tongue and African horse sickness.
+Other species are at least partly nectar feeders, and some even suck bodily fluids of other insects.

 Many midges are known for having symbiotic relationships with many other organisms.
 These can be commensal, parasitic or mutualistic relationships.
 Many of the commensal relationships are found within the family Chironomidae.